Smith-S-S/Design-And-Development-of-Vision-Based-Hand-Gesture-Recognition-for-Contactless-Control/README.md

 # 👋 Design And Development of Vision Based Hand Gesture Recognition for Contactless Control

-In this project, I developed a web application using the Streamlit library to perform WhatsApp chat analysis.
-The application offers chat analysis, visualization, and summarization functionalities for conversations within the past 24 hours.
-Leveraging the huggingface pipeline and other supporting libraries, the webapp provides valuable insights into the chat content and user interactions.
+In this project, I developed a real-time hand detection and tracking mechanisms with opencv and machine Learning.

 ## ABSTRACT